cgardesey/EkumfiAgent/README.md

-# ProductTraderAgent
+# Ekumfi Juice Agent App

-This is an Android app developed for sales agents on behalf of the shops shops they work for.
+This Android application allows Ekumfi agents to facilitate the trading of Ekumfi Juice products on behalf of shops.
+With this app, agents can manage shop inventory, process orders, and enhance the overall trading experience for Ekumfi Juice retailers.

 ## Features

-- **Product Catalog**: Browse and search for products available for sale.
+- **Product Catalog**: Browse for products available for sale.
 - **Customer Management**: Manage customer information, including contact details and purchase history.
 - **Order Creation**: Create new orders, add products, and calculate totals.
 - **Payment Processing**: Accept payments with a safe and secure payment process